The Simple Travel

 The street is lined with two-story shophouses, cafes and museums which were once homes and workplaces to the courtesans and other tradespeople.

-These infrastructures feature distinctive Chinese-style tiled roofs, intricately carved wooden doorways, and intricately decorated façades, often painted in bright, bold colours.
-Passers-by can easily recognise the street due to their skyline being covered with decorative umbrellas and lanterns.
+These infrastructures feature distinctive Chinese-style tiled roofs, intricately carved wooden doorways, and intricately decorated façades, often painted in bright, bold colors.
+Passers-by can easily recognize the street due to their skyline being covered with decorative umbrellas and lanterns.

 These interactive sites and exhibitions play a great role as an earning medium for the people living in the area.